simon-m/simon-m.github.io/content/fasttext.md

 -  Documents (one per patient) are short: less than 30 words on average
 -  The text is dirty
-   - many word contain typos, resulting in multiple tmers refering to the same thing
+   - many words contain typos, resulting in multiple terms refering to the same thing.
-   - many abbreviations are used and end up in conflicts
+   - many abbreviations are used and some are conflicting.
--  Many words and mostly important ones are subject-specific jargon and thus cannot be recovered using general-purpose spelling correctors.
+-  Many words, and particularly the relevant ones, are subject-specific jargon and thus cannot be recovered using general-purpose spelling correctors.
--  The single binary label pathology/no_pathology is noisy because it is the result of partial manual annotation. more specifically, a subset of the dataset was selected for annotation based on a currated list of keywords (and their typo'd variations).
+-  The single binary label "pathology" / "no_pathology" is noisy because it is the result of partial manual annotation.
+More specifically, a subset of the dataset was selected for annotation based on a currated list of keywords (and their typo'd variations).
 The rest was labeled as "no_pathology".
-   Moreover, the manual annotation was also carried out in a fairly limited time-frame which did not allow multiple pass on the same patients by several annotators.
+   Moreover, the manual annotation was carried out in a fairly limited time-frame which did not allow multiple pass on the same patients by several annotators.
--  The dataset in very unbalanced since around 1.2% of the patient are part of the "pathology" class.
+-  The dataset suffers from major class imbalance since only ~1.2% of the patient are part of the "pathology" class.

-On the plus side, the dataset is rather large with ~600000 patients.
+On the plus side, the dataset is rather large with ~600,000 patients.
 On the minus side, I have access to a fairly limited amount of computing power (no GPU, intel i3 with 4 Gb RAM).
-Therefore, even though I am fairly attracted to the shiny neural networks-based methods (in particular convolutional, recurrent and long-short term memory NN which seem to enjoy a fair share of success) there is absolutely no way I can run them.
-Also, cloud-based solutions such as Amazon's AWS are out of the question, the first reason for that being that the data should not leave the lab.
+Therefore, even though I am fairly attracted to the recent neural networks-based methods (such as recurent neural networks which seem to enjoy a fair share of success) there is absolutely no way I can run them on my machine.
+Also, cloud-based solutions such as Amazon's AWS are out of the question, the main reason for that being that the data should not leave the lab.

 # Facebook's fastText